-We know things can go wrong from time to time and we are here to help you promptly when that happens.
+We know things can go wrong from time to time and we are here to help you prompty when that happens.

 See the links to the right to get help now.